-One great life quote that I carry around with me is that “Chance favors the prepared mind.”
-This statement, made by Louis Pasteur, is one that often comes out as “Luck favors the prepared” or “Fortune favors the prepared mind,” – and I believe what he actually said was “Chance favors only the prepared mind” – but as far as we’re concerned, these beautiful words all really mean the same thing.
+One great life quote that I carry around with me is “Chance favors the prepared mind.”
+This statement, made by Louis Pasteur, is one that often comes out as “Luck favors the prepared” or “Fortune favors the prepared mind,” – and I believe what he actually said was “Chance favors only the prepared mind” – but as far as we’re concerned, these beautiful words all mean the same thing.

 That does not mean that you will be the luckiest person in the world, but it does mean that if you put yourself in a position for success, luck is likely to be on your side.
-That’s good news (unless you’re in the Hunger Games).
+And that’s good news (unless you’re in the Hunger Games).

 So let’s talk about this a little more in-depth.
 I truly believe that opportunities fall in your lap and that it’s up to you to see them for what they are.
 That said, if you’ve prepared yourself for anything that might come, you’re more likely to be able to jump at that opportunity than have to pass on it.

-The most obvious example that occurs to me is that of schooling.
+The most obvious example is that of schooling.
 Not every area of employment requires advanced studies and others require extensive degrees.
 Knowing what might be expected of you on the career path you choose is important.

-Most of the people who won the Nobel Prize or solve major problems for their community and got honored locally never started out with that as the goal.
+Most of the people who won the Nobel Prize or solved major problems for their community and got honored locally never started with that as the goal.
 They just prepared themselves for exactly what they wanted to accomplish and followed where the path took them.

 They had natural skills and they were prepared for any important role that might be asked of them.
 The first time the opportunity to work arrived, they jumped in with both feet.

 If you want to be a teacher, you’ll need a formal education.
 If you want to be a successful salesperson, all the schooling in the world won’t help if you don’t have that natural charisma.

-If further education isn’t for you, go learn a trade!
+If further education isn’t for you, go learn a trade.
 Go to bartending school or apprentice with someone who owns their own construction company.
 Be the hardest worker that they’ve ever met.
 Don’t let yourself get stuck, because if nothing changes, nothing changes.